allaboutopensource/Oracle-Linux-9.5-or-Ubuntu-22.04-Image-on-Openstack-Cloud/README.md

 Create server with this image and ssh to the server to make changes like cloud-config.
 Once changes made then stop the server and create image from that server instance.
 Finally delete the temporary packer image from openstack cloud.

+Note: You can avoid the ssh_keypair_name and private-key.pem parameter in the packer HCL file .
+Packer will generate a temporary keypair and use this to ssh to the machine during the process of image creation.